These days, the internet may push you to address touchy subjects with your young children sooner than you want.

 If you discover your children’s friends are sexting, start a discussion with your children by asking if they have ever received a sexual message or naked picture on their cell phones, according to NetSmartz.
 Ask if they have felt pressured or bullied to send – or receive – a nude or sexual picture.
 Talk about the possible social, academic and legal consequences of sexting.
 Encourage them to be neither a bystander nor an instigator and to learn about their school’s policy on cyberbullying and sexting.
 Remind them to talk to you first if they receive a nude picture and to never forward it.

-• Nancy McBride, executive director, Florida Outreach, National Center for Missing & Exploited Children, Florida Regional Office
+• Nancy McBride, former executive director, Florida Outreach, National Center for Missing & Exploited Children, Florida Regional Office

 • Gregory Schiller, Special Victims Unit, Office of State Attorney